SabreTools/BinaryObjectScanner/README.md

 ## Special Thanks

-I want to give a special thanks to [TheRogueArchivist](https://github.com/TheRogueArchivist) who has gone above and beyond helping both fix existing checks as well as add new ones.
+I want to give a special thanks to [TheRogueArchivist](https://github.com/TheRogueArchivist) and [HeroponRikiBestest](https://github.com/HeroponRikiBestest) who have gone above and beyond helping both fix existing checks as well as add new ones.